28 February 2017

 No Tattoos, please.
 We're Buddhist.

 In Thailand, as in many other predominantly-Buddhist countries, there is a growing sensitivity to using images of the Buddha inappropriately.
-A tattoo of Buddha could get you arrested, deported, or refused entry to a country, as a British tourist found out in Sri Lanka in 2014, and a Spanish tourist was was deported from Myanmar last July.
-Lately there is a shocking amount of Buddha-themed merchandise advertised on Facebook, like pillow covers and slippers.
+A tattoo of Buddha could get you arrested, deported, or refused entry to a country, as a British tourist found out in Sri Lanka in 2014, and a Spanish tourist was deported from Myanmar last July.
+Lately there is a shocking amount of Buddha-themed merchandise advertised on Amazon, like pillow covers and slippers.
 The worst possible offender is a carpet with a Buddha image, since feet in Thai culture are considered unclean.
 Displaying images in your home as knick-knacks is inappropriate unless you are Buddhist.
 Christ-on-the-cross candlesticks, car seat covers or bath towels?
 A set of Prophet Mohammed beer mugs?
 That's how shocking Buddha merchandise is to people in our part of the world.
 The photo of the foot below really outraged my staff as extremely offensive.

 Amazon has pages and pages of Buddha merchandise, most of it real garbage.
 A Buddha Zippo lighter?
 A Buddha shower curtain?
 We also found things like kitchen curtains, bedside lamps, cell phone cases and even pink "Himalayan" popcorn adorned with images of The Enlightened One.
 To most Buddhists this is shameful and disrespectful.
 For that reason it is a crime to take Buddha images out of Thailand without a permit unless you are Thai and plan to use them for religious purposes.

-If you have a tattoo and plan to visit our part of the word, keep it covered at all times.
+If you have a tattoo starring The Buddha, and plan to visit our part of the word, keep it covered at all times.
 And if you are thinking of one, it's probably not a very good idea.
-If you are considering a Buddhist Sak Yant (religious) tattoo, I will send you to the great shaman/tattoo artist who has decorated me four four tattoos already.
+If you are considering a Buddhist Sak Yant (religious) tattoo, I will send you to the great shaman/tattoo artist who has decorated me four tattoos already.
 I'm ready for one more.

 The Final Word: Ignore The Noise, But Stay Angry